openhab/org.openhab.binding.zwave/doc/seco/clamp_0_0.md

 ### Parameter 4: RES_ACTIVE_POWER

 RES\_ACTIVE\_POWER
-The minimum quantity (resolution) that triggers a report Values in the range 1 to 100 may be set.
+<p&gtThe minimum quantity (resolution) that triggers a report</p&gt
+Values in the range 1 to 100 may be set.

 The manufacturer defined default value is ```4```.